Serena2766/plant_squared/README.md

 # plant_squared
 This is a picture of our project:)
 ![demo](https://github.com/Serena2766/plant_squared/blob/master/demo.jpg)

+## OpenCV
+OpenCV needs to be installed on both the server and client Pi.
+There is no pre-built binary for this, so you're going to need to compile it yourself from source.
+The guide I followed can be found [here](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/), though there are many faster ways to do it that take advantage of cross-compilation (build it on a normal computer for use on a pi).
+This build process can take upwards of 3-4 hours on a Pi4, so I'd recommend a good movie.

 ## On the server pi:
 #### Prepare to run the voice recognition
 - run the follwing for [snowboy](http://docs.kitt.ai/snowboy/#running-on-raspberry-pi):